citp/privacy-policy-historical/t/te/tea/teachingchannel.org.md

 ### In the Event of Merger or Sale

 In the event that all or a portion of Teaching Channel or its assets are acquired by or merged with a third party entity, we reserve the right, in any of these circumstances, to transfer or assign the information that we have collected from users in connection with such merger, acquisition, sale, or other change of control.
+You will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personally identifiable information, as well as any choices you may have regarding your personal information.

 ### Changes and Updates to this Privacy Policy

 Please revisit this page periodically to stay aware of any changes to this Privacy Policy, which may be revised periodically at our sole discretion, as provided in the Teaching Channel Terms and Conditions.
-If we modify the Privacy Policy, we will make it available through our Sites, and indicate the date of the latest revision.
+If we modify the Privacy Policy, we will notify you by email (sent to the e-mail address specified in your account), or by means of a notice on this Site prior to the change becoming effective.
 In the event that the modifications materially alter your rights or obligations hereunder, we will make reasonable efforts to notify you of the change.
 For example, we may send a message to your email address, if we have one on file, or generate a pop-up or similar notification when you access our Sites for the first time after such material changes are made.
 Our amended Privacy Policy will automatically take effect 30 days after it is made available through our Sites, except that (i) we generally only use your personally identifiable information in the manner described in the Privacy Policy in effect when we received that information and (ii) if you do not agree with any changes to the Privacy Policy, you may terminate your account ceasing use of our Sites.
 Your continued use of our Sites after revised Privacy Policy has become effective indicates that you have read, understood and agreed to the current version of the Privacy Policy.

 ### Your Choices